 As category and product pickup availability are now more flexible (including availability per location), you may want to adjust your setup to leverage these new settings.

 Troubleshooting ↑ Back to top

-This is commonly a problem when plugins are incompatible with WooCommerce 2.6+ shipping zones.
-Local Pickup Plus requires WooCommerce 2.6+ because it leverages zones to see if there are other shipping methods available, and forces pickup if there are no shippable methods on the site.
+Local Pickup Plus leverages WooCommerce core shipping zones, present since WooCommerce 2.6, to see if there are other shipping methods available, and forces pickup if there are no shippable methods on the site.